tweyseo/Mirana/app/README.md

 ## **TODO**

-1. it will be implemented later.
+1. this component will finish initialization in int_worker_by_lua stage instead of triggering initialization by first user request like in lor.